wesley-petit/game-development-links/git-for-game-development.md

 ### Change pull behavior to rebase
 I personnaly change the pull behavior with rebase to avoid not needed merge with local commits.
 [Here](https://stackoverflow.com/questions/13846300/how-to-make-git-pull-use-rebase-by-default-for-all-my-repositories) is a link to all the options available.

-1. Open a terminal.

-2. Type The command.
+1. Type The command.
 ```bash
 git config --global pull.rebase true
 ```

-3. Rebase is the default option when you pull any repository of your computer.
+2. Rebase is the default option when you pull any repository of your computer.